mits-gossau/web-components-toolbox/README.md

 HTML/CSS Tooling:
 - vscode extensions: es6-string-html & es6-string-css

-## Mater Branch locked 🙌
+## Master Branch locked 🙌

 TODO Cleanup Sprints:
-- [ ] playwright single component tests
 - [ ] hover on parent prototype class which can be inherited (mouseover|mouseout)
 - [ ] @ setCSS and fetchCSS allow not only to define the namespace but also a namespace replacer func/regex (for expl. --default-button- replaced by --fancy-button-) to inherit a template expl. https://github.com/mits-gossau/web-components-toolbox/blob/master/src/es/components/molecules/navigation/Navigation.js#L622
 - [x] loadChildComponents to shadow analog fetchHTML (new fetchWC) including wc-config as controller with event listener supports: import with tagName + path and :not(:defined) resolve by dictionary
 - [ ] transform all import.meta.url.replace(/(.*\/)(.*)$/, '$1') to this.importMetaUrl
+- [ ] async await
-- [ ] documenter.js
+- [ ] rename should "component" render
-- [x] --develop branch with strict testing and release guidelines-- NO DO except branch can be selected at pipeline UI | Page specific repo points to certain toolbox commit at master

 TODO:
+- [ ] playwright single component tests
+- [ ] documenter.js / automatic story book documentation by comments
 - [ ] Template.html api call to fetch page content for previews (playwright or https://github.com/Rob--W/cors-anywhere)
 - [ ] redo header and navigation /\drem/, then eliminate all rem values (tbd @miduca)
 - [ ] video lazy loading analog src/es/components/web-components-toolbox/src/es/components/atoms/picture/Picture.js with intersection and data-src (tbd @video use)